Originally written for the iPod Touch in September 2015, updated August 2022

 Wi-Fi iPad + Signal Advantages

-- Wi-Fi iPads do not have any inherent baseband, SIM card, or SIM card port insecurities.
+- Wi-Fi iPads do not have baseband processors, SIM cards, or SIM card port insecurities.

 - You can control which Wi-Fi networks to expose your device to, if you choose to use Wi-Fi.